teambit/docs/docs/testing/01-overview.md

 title: Overview
 ---

-Bit uses automated tests to help you maintain code in a distributed network of independent components.
-Changes made to a single component are validated by running tests on the component itself but also, on all components dependent on it, in and across scopes.
-This ripple effect of unit tests running on all dependent components essentially translates into multiple integration tests for that component (as each dependent component represents a different composition that uses that component).
+Bit empowers your automated tests to help you maintain code in a distributed network of independent components.
+It does so by running tests on the modified component itself but also, on all components dependent on it, in and across scopes.
+This ripple effect of unit tests running on all dependent components essentially translates into multiple integration tests for that modified component.

 Bit's Tester is an [Environment Service](/docs/environments/environment-services).
 The type of test runner (Jest, Mocha, etc.) as well as its configurations, are set by the various [environments](/docs/environments/overview) that use it as a service.
 That means, a single workspace may run different test runners for different components, each according to its own environment.